6 ways to convert any image to vector (free & paid)

-Converting images from one file to another is a basic skill that any designer needs to know.
+Converting images to a vector is a skill that any designer needs to know.
 The good thing about this is that there are plenty of tools and tutorials online that will teach you exactly what you need to know!
 (Thank you, technology!)

 Vector images is a common file type that designers and advertisers need to master.
 After all, this is the preferred format for billboards and other types of ads.